crlfe/matrixportal-m4-billboard/README.md

 # MatrixPortal M4 Billboard

 The Adafruit MatrixPortal is a nifty Arduino-compatible board intended for driving RGB LED arrays.
-The M4 is a now-obsolete version that used both an ARM Cortex M4 processor (for application code) and an ESP32 WIFI processor (for wifi).
+The M4 is an older version that uses both an ARM Cortex M4 processor (for application code) and an ESP32-WROOM-32E processor (for wifi).

 Unfortunately, using CircuitPython with my two 64x32 RGB LED arrays only